How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 Zip File Content

-As opposed to the @wordpress/scripts way, you’ll find you have more control over the output using Grunt.
+In contrast to the @wordpress/scripts approach, you’ll find that you have more control over the output using Grunt.

 Conclusion